 In a majority of cases, a break-up creates suspicion and distrust.
 It’s a human thing to want to protect oneself from any more harm.
 The way most of us protect ourselves is create emotional barriers between ourselves and potential harm.
 As long as there is a sense that we might get harmed, the barriers will stay up.

 So, if you find the two of you telling each other how much you love the other, but unable to find your way back to the relationship, it’s very likely that the issue is one of trust.
-Your responsibility as the person wanting to make things work is prove to your ex that he or she will not be harmed or injured by your actions.
+Your responsibility as the person wanting to make things work is prove to your ex that they will not be harmed or injured by your actions.
 And how you do that is by creating an environment that makes your ex feel safe to let their guard down and allow you in again.

 Below are some building blocks of trust.